About Centers for Independent Living

 Information & Referral

-Through a network of resources Information and Referral services offers individuals information and services on a wide range of topics and resources.
-SICIL provides resources to all of Indiana.
+Through a network of resources, Information and Referral services offer individuals information on a wide range of topics and resources to assist them with their independence.

 Independent Living Skills Training

-Empowers individuals with disabilities by providing or finding training in daily living skills and acquiring techniques so they can participate fully independently.
+Supporting individuals with disabilities by providing or finding training in daily living skills to support their independence.

 Transition Services